 Communities with scores in the top 25% of all census block groups statewide are defined as Environmental Justice Communities for the purpose of the Illinois Solar for All Program.
-This definition will be used to target grassroots education funding and incentives for the Low-income Distributed Generation, Non-profits/Public Facilities, and Low-income Community Solar subprograms.
+This definition will be used to target grassroots education funding and incentives for the Low-income Single-Family and Small Multifamily Solar, the Low-income Large Multifamily Solar, Non-profits/Public Facilities, and Low-income Community Solar sub-programs.